 In Germany, the plans provide coverage for pension, death and disability.
 In the past, the pension was accrued in the form of an annuity.
-The plans were deeply modified for future accruals as of April 1, 2003 for the employees of the Grid sector, as of April 1, 2009 for the employees of the Thermal Power and Renewable Thermal sectors and as of April 1, 2010 for the employees of the Transport sector to remove most defined benefit pension risks.
-The plans now continue to be accounted as defined benefit plans under IAS19 but with much lower risks for the company.
+The plans were deeply modified for future accruals in 2003 for the employees of the Grid Sector, in 2009 for the employees of the Thermal and Renewable Sectors and in 2010 for the employees of the Transport Sector to remove most defined benefit pension risks.
+The plans now continue to be accounted for as defined benefit plans under IAS19R but with much lower risks for the company.
 With respect to employee contributions, there are remitted into defined contributions plans.

 In the United States of America, Alstom sponsors five qualified defined benefit pension plans and two post-retirement medical plans.
-Two of the qualified pension plans, namely a cash balance plan and a final average earnings plan, which represent 63% of the defined benefit obligations in the country, were closed to new members as of September 1, 2005, and further closed to all service accruals respectively as of September 30, 2010 and December 31, 2010.
+Two of the qualified pension plans, namely a cash balance plan and a final average earnings plan, which represent 63% of the defined benefit obligations in the country, were closed to all service accruals in 2010.
 Employees now participate in a defined contribution 401(k) plan.
-The post-retirement medical plans were closed to new hires in 2002 and 2003 with the exception of a small number of unionized employees.
+The employer subsidies toward post-retirement medical plans were removed to new hires in 2002 and 2003 with the exception of a small number of unionized employees.